Since we know how long eggs last, we can use the egg float test to help determine how old an egg actually is.

-If you place an egg in a glass or bowl of water, it will either float, or sink to the bottom.
+If you place an egg in a glass or bowl of water, it will either float or sink to the bottom.

 If it sinks all the way down to the glass, it was probably just laid the same day, or yesterday perhaps?

-If it’s starting to slightly come off of the bottom it will be anywhere from 1-2 weeks old.
+In addition, if it’s starting to slightly come off of the bottom it will be anywhere from 1-2 weeks old.
 If it stands straight up it might be about 3 weeks old.

-When it no longer touches the bottom, but is not yet floated to the top, it may be around 4 weeks old.
+When it no longer touches the bottom but is not yet floated to the top, it may be around 4 weeks old.

-If it floats all the way to the top of the water line it’s about 5 weeks old or more.
+If it floats all the way to the top of the waterline it’s about 5 weeks old or more.

 These timelines are approximate.